camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 * They are designed for fault isolation.
 * They are interconnected with other availability zones by using high-speed private networking.
 * You choose your availability zones.
-* **AWS recommends replicating data and resources across availability zones** for resiliency.
+* **AWS recommends replicating data and resources across multiple availability zones** for resiliency.
 ![availability-zone|300](https://i.imgur.com/uvJ7139.png)
 #### 3. AWS Data Centers
 The foundation for AWS infrastructure is the **data centers**, the *location where actual data resides*.